luispuerto/luispuerto-net/_pages/resume.md

 ## Profile

-Hi, my name is Luis Puerto and I’m a dynamic and versatile Forest Engineer from Spain with more than 10 years of diverse and wide experience in GIS, remote sensing and data analysis.
-I have been working lately on projects involving LiDAR, biomass, coding —specially in R— and trade data.
+I’m a dynamic and versatile Forest Engineer from Spain with more than 10 years of experience in GIS, remote sensing and data analysis.
+Lately, I have been working on projects involving LiDAR, biomass, coding —specially in R— and trade data.
 I have experience working internationally, with a wide range of technologies and in interdisciplinary teams.
-I have great ability to learn and an analytical mind.
-I am looking for challenging projects where I can use my background and skills while learning new ones in the process.
+I’m always interested in learning new skills and I am looking for challenging projects where I can put to use my background and skills.

 ## Education